yolosec/deadcodeBlog/_posts/2016-06-14-UPC-UBEE-EVW3226-WPA2-Reversing.markdown

 for \\( \pm \\) 10 MAC around BSSID we can then surely find observed SSID in \\( M \\) and corresponding default WPA2 password.

-From our observation, BSSID for 5GHz = BSSID for 2.4GHz network (MAC is the same).
+We experimentally determined the shifts used.
+We observed BSSID is same for 2.4 GHz and 5 GHz networks, it does not get changed by changing the frequency.
-Furthermore, BSSID = MTA MAC + 3 on the router label.
+Furthermore, WiFi BSSID corresponds to MTA MAC address (printed on the router label) + 3.
-Table below shows how BSSID and input MAC address relates on the example:
+Table below illustrates how BSSID and function input MAC address relates:

 | Band | BSSID | Function input MAC | Offset | SSID | Password |
 | ---- | ----- | ------------------ | ------ | ---- | -------- |